 Change How Often You Feed Your Betta

-Changing your bettas feeding frequency can have a dramatic effect on their digestive behavior.
+Changing your betta’s feeding frequency can dramatically affect its digestive behavior.
 Although this is more of a preventative measure, it can sometimes help to cure constipation.

 Fasting Your Betta

 Many owners will feed their betta fish 2 or 3 times a day, every day, and although this is fine most of the time, fish will often benefit from 1 or 2 days of fasting each week.
-To fast your betta, you will not feed them at all on the fasting days, and this will help their digestive system get some rest and allow the current digesting matter to move through their system.
+To fast your betta, you will not feed them on the fasting days, which will help their digestive system get some rest and allow the current digesting matter to move through their system.

-Fasting will not harm your fish, and in fact, wild betta will not eat every day in their natural habitat because they do not have food on tap whenever they want it.
-Fasting will occur naturally when your betta loses its appetite, and this is often enough for the problem to rectify itself naturally.
+Fasting will not harm your fish.
+In fact, wild betta don’t eat every day in their natural habitat because food is not available whenever they want it.
+Fasting occurs naturally when your betta loses its appetite, and this is often enough for the problem to rectify itself naturally.

 You can choose to fast your fish for either 1 or 2 days a week (no more), and it is entirely up to you whether you carry out the fasting over 2 concurrent days or have 1 day of fasting every 3 to 4 days.